 Psilocybe Azurescens, a.k.a.
 Flying Saucer Mushroom, Blue Angels, Azzies, or Indigo Psilocybe

 Psilocybe azurescens are often referred to by a variety of common names: Azzies, Astoriensis, Flying Saucers, Blue Runners, Blue Angels, or Indigo Psilocybe.
-With their caramel coloured caps, bright white stems, and broad umbo (the “nipple-like” structure in the centre of the cap), Azurescens are quite distinctive in appearance, once you “get your eye in.”
+With their caramel-colored caps, bright white stems, and broad umbo (the “nipple-like” structure in the center of the cap), Azurescens are quite distinctive in appearance, once you “get your eye in.”
 To the untrained eye, many Psilocybes can look like any other LBM’s (little brown mushrooms) hiding amongst the undergrowth.
 The general advice is to know the features of the species you are looking for, but also the ones you are not.
 Members of the genus Galerina, for example, can be deadly, and many other lookalikes can be poisonous.

 Discovery of Psilocybe Azurescens: Strains in Oregon